 This section describes several prominent unemployment rate benchmarks, noting where we would place them in our taxonomy.
-We first consider measures used within the System; namely, in the FOMC's Summary of Economic Projections (SEP), in the Tealbook, and by the various Reserve Banks.
-We then describe measures reported by the Congressional Budget Office (CBO), those obtained from dynamic stochastic general equilibrium (DSGE) models, estimates from state-space models, and measures reported
+We first consider measures used within the Federal Reserve System-namely, in the FOMC's Summary of Economic Projections (SEP), in the Board staff's Tealbook, and by the various Reserve Banks.
+We then describe measures reported by the Congressional Budget Office (CBO), those obtained

-11. In general, changes in the transmission of labor costs to pressures on prices will move the SPU.
+11 In general, changes in the transmission of labor costs to pressures on prices will move the SPU.
 That is, the SPU entering a Phillips curve implicitly folds in cyclical price pressures from sources apart from those related to labor costs.

-12. The late 1990s is a recent example of a period with robust productivity growth, low rates of unemployment, and moderate price inflation.
+12 The late 1990s is a recent example of a period with robust productivity growth, low rates of unemployment, and moderate price inflation.
 Indeed, Crump and others (2019) and Petrosky-Nadeau and Valletta (2019) show estimates of the SPU falling relative to the LRU and remaining below it until the start of the Great Recession.

-13. Barnichon and Figura (2010) document a large movement in so-called matching efficiency during the Great Recession, which they attribute to a significant change in the composition of the pool of job seekers.
+13 Barnichon and Figura (2010) document a large movement in so-called matching efficiency during the Great Recession, which they attribute to a significant change in the composition of the pool of job seekers.
 See also Yellen (2016) and Hall and Schulhofer-Wohl (2018).